Sestriere: History

 Formerly, the pass belonged to the municipality of Cesana, but from 18 October 1934 the area was unified with the hamlet of Borgata (formerly belonging to Pragelato) to create the new municipality of Sestriere.
 The ski resorts at Sestriere were built in the 1930s by Giovanni Agnelli and have been further developed after the Second World War by his nephew Giovanni Nasi.

 Tourism

 Winter sports

 Sestriere is a popular skiing resort; during the winter holidays the population goes up to about 20,000 people.
 Together with the villages of Pragelato, Claviere, Sauze d'Oulx, Cesana Torinese and San Sicario, and Montgenèvre in France, it makes up the Via Lattea (Milky Way) skiing area.
 Sestriere is connected to 146 skiable pistes, for a total of up to 400 km of trails, of which 120 are provided with artificial snow.
 Sestriere has also one of the few facilities where it is possible to ski at night on a floodlit run.

 It regularly hosts FIS Alpine Ski World Cup events, and it hosted the FIS World Championships in 1997, and the IPC World Championships in 2011.
 It was a main venue during the 2006 Winter Olympic Games and the 2006 Winter Paralympics, hosting all the men's alpine skiing competitions and being the site of one of the three Olympic Villages.
 The two hotel towers, one of which was part of the Olympic Village, were built in the 1930s by FIAT's founder Giovanni Agnelli, and have become the symbol of the village; these were the first buildings of the village.

 Linked resorts (Via Lattea)

 Pragelato - the resort is part of the Via Lattea (Milky Way), is connected to this area by the Pattemouche-Anfiteatro cableway, built in 2006.

-Claviere - This small resort is just over the border in Italy and is included in the Monts de la lune lift pass.
+Claviere - This small resort is just over the border in Italy.
 It is where the Olympic cross country ski teams practised for the Olympics in 2006.

 San Sicario - The biathlon and Alpine skiing events were held there in the 2006 Winter Olympic Games.
 They also held the bobsleigh and luge events here.
 One can attempt the Olympic women's super G and downhill courses.

 Sauze d'Oulx - Free Style Skiing Olympic events held here in 2006.
-The resort is acclaimed for its lively après-ski.

 Serre Chevalier - Nearby French resort with over 250 km of skiing.
-There is a free day of skiing here on your lift pass.

 Montgenèvre - Nearby French resort with over 85 km of pistes.
 Montgenevre's ski area has 8 green runs, 12 blue, 22 red and 10 black slopes and is linked to the Via Lattea (Milky Way) ski area.
-There is a free day of skiing here on your lift pass.